CESNET/eduroam-icinga/doc/icinga2_setup.md

 # apt-get install icinga2
 ```

-Be aware, that during installation some of icinga2 features are automatically enabled.
+Be aware, that during installation some of Icinga 2 features are automatically enabled.
 You can view enabled features by:
 ```
 icinga2 feature list
 ```

-We suggest that you turn off notifications before your icinga2 is fully set up and configured properly.
+We suggest that you turn off notifications before your Icinga 2 is fully set up and configured properly.
 You can do that by:
 ```
 icinga2 feature disable notification